maitaii/maitaii.github.io/_posts/2023-12-31-regarding-my-last-year-in-infosec.md

 So i talk with the Shielder crew regarding my decision, they were (i hope) sad about my decision to go away, since we have created so many memories.
 After a couple of weeks i was moving away from Pinerolo to Pisa in search for an house to live in.

-![Me chilling in Pisa in front of the Battistero](/images/2023-recap/IMG_0775.png)
+![Me chilling in Pisa in front of the Battistero](/images/2023-recap/IMG_0775.png) *Me chilling in Pisa in front of the Battistero*

 I've never told that before, but finding an house in Italy is not that easy.
 Even when i was moving to Pinerolo it was really hard to find somewhere to live.
 It took me some time and a lot of luck.
 Now imagine searching an house in Pisa, which hosts 3 university, during the month where everyone was searching for an house.